• Skip to primary navigation

 Notes

-1. We use Greek feta, made from a combination of sheep and goat milk.
-Use a feta which you enjoy eating.
+1. Feta cheese: we use Greek feta, made from a combination of sheep and goat milk.
+Use a feta that you enjoy eating.

-4. Finely zest the lemon, avoiding the white pith.
+4. Lemon zest: finely zest the lemon, avoiding the white pith.

-5. As we serve the marinated feta with crusty bread to mop up the flavoursome oil, we use extra virgin olive oil.
+5. Olive oil: as we serve the marinated feta with crusty bread to mop up the flavoursome oil, we use extra virgin olive oil.
 Use the best quality olive oil that you have.

-6. We cut the cheese into small cubes which absorb the flavours better than large.
+6. Cutting the cheese: we cut the cheese into small cubes, which absorb the flavours better than large.

-7. Store the feta in a wide mouth container to make it easier to remove the cubes of feta.
+7. Storage: the Marinated Feta will keep for up to four days.
+Store the feta in a wide-mouth container to make it easier to remove the cubes of feta.

 Nutrition Estimate: